webmasterkai/wayoffthegrid/docs/orientation/9-electrical.md

 ## Batteries

+The standard equipment was two gel-cell 4D batteries for "house" service and a single #27 gel-cell battery for engine starting purposes.

+Never try to charge the batteries from two sources, i.g 120 Volt charger and alternator.
+By doing this you could damage one of the units.

+### House Bank (24v)

-The main "house" battery bank is comprised of 8x Trojan T-105 6v Deep Cycle Batteries.
+The main "house" battery bank is comprised of 8x Trojan T-105 6v Deep Cycle Batteries wired for 24v service.
 28kg each.
 224kg total. ~ 200Ah usable at **24v** 4.5kwh.
 Switching to lithium will result in about 50% weight savings.

-There are many possible options in the battery setup on your SAGA Yacht.
-The standard equipment was two gel-cell 4D batteries for "house" service and a single #27 gel-cell battery for engine starting purposes.

-Never try to charge the batteries from two sources, i.g 120 Volt charger and alternator.
-By doing this you could damage one of the units.
+Solar, alternators, inverter, and other chargers are tied directly to the battery and can not be turned off.
+Also always on unswitched side is the bilge pumps and floor lights.

+### Buffer / Starting Battery (12v)

-The buffer or "starting" battery is a Outback NanoCarbon battery and has a Victron BMV-712 for monitoring via Bluetooth using the Victron connect app.
-Passcode is 000000.
+The buffer or **"starting"** battery is a Outback NanoCarbon battery and has a Victron BMV-712 for monitoring via Bluetooth using the Victron connect app.
 The “starter” voltage input is the voltage of the DC-DC voltage converter.
 There is a battery protect between the 12v buffer battery and the 12v house rail.

-Solar, alternators, inverter, and other chargers are tied directly to the battery and can not be turned off.
-Also always on unswitched side is the bilge pumps and floor lights.
+### [Alternators](/orientation/propulsion/#Alternators)

-The alternators are 120amps and 150 amps.
-Both alternators share a single controller.
-There is an internal relay that turns on the 12v-to-24v charger when the voltage of the buffer battery goes above 12.9v.
+There is a BMV relay that turns on the 12v-to-24v charger when the voltage of the buffer battery goes above 12.9v for 30 seconds.
+It imidiately turns off when voltage drops below 12.7v.
 It’s configured this way to take advantage of the 12v alternators presently installed.
-Still waiting for the new pulley kit from Mark D.

-### [Alternators](/orientation/propulsion/#Alternators)

 ## Electric Winch